metabase/metabase/docs/questions/query-builder/expressions/countif.md

 # CountIf

-`CountIf` counts the total rows (not unique rows) in a table that match a condition.
+`CountIf` counts the total (not unique) rows in a table that match a condition.

 Syntax: `CountIf(condition)`.